deepinv/deepinv/docs/source/deepinv.optim.rst

 .. math::
     \qquad (x_{k+1}, z_{k+1}) = \operatorname{FixedPoint}(x_k, z_k, f, g, A, y, ...)

-where :math:`x` is a primal variable converging to the solution of the minimisation problem, and :math:`z` is a dual variable.
+where :math:`x` is a variable converging to the solution of the minimisation problem, and :math:`z` is an additional variable that may be required in the computation of the fixed point operator.
 The implementation of the fixed point algorithm in :meth:`deepinv.optim`, following standard optimisation theory, is split in two steps: